-(C2.1) Describe what your organization considers to be short-, medium- and long-term horizons.
+(C2.1a) How does your organization define short-, medium- and long-term time horizons?

-From (years) To (years) Comment Short-term 0 1 Short term horizons are considered to be between 0 and 1 years and could be any events that could affect the organisation almost immediately.
+From To (vears) Comment (years) (years) Short-term 0 1 Short term horizons are considered to be between 0 and 1 years and could be any events that could affect the organisation almost immediately.
 Medium- term 1 3 Medium term horizons are considered to be between 1 and 3 years and could be any events that are foreseen in the near future and could be planned for.
 Long-term 3 10 Long-term horizons are considered to be 3 years and longer, and could comprise of any events that could affect the organisation in the longer-term future.
 These may be relatively difficult to plan for although such considerations are taken in our planning processes.